vincbeaulieu/Arduino-Delay-Management/README.md

-# ENGR290 - Delay Managment
+# ENGR290 - Delay Management
 Since many students are facing the same issues and struggling with code performance, I've decided to create a short tutorial on delay management.

 ## Things to consider: